 Plus, the payoff of the last line, is kinda funny.
 All in all: it’s a pretty tight piece of work – for a high school student, no less.
 Yet, despite its topicality, pleasing meter, keen observational eye, and humorous effect, it was denied a wider audience.

-I faintly remember inquiring of the teacher editor why it wasn’t included.
-If memory serves, she told me that it wasn’t a ‘real’ haiku, lacking as it did an adherence to the pastoral theme of more traditional haikus.
-I disagreed then, and I disagree even more strongly now.
+I faintly remember inquiring of the teacher editor why it wasn’t included in the anthology.
+And if memory serves, she told me that it wasn’t a ‘real’ haiku, lacking as it did an adherence to the Arcadian themes of more traditional haikus.
+Sure.
+But that’s shitty reasoning.

 Or to sum it up in a way that my 15-year-old self would probably approve of: